 #3.
 Components which are commonly used

-A component that is frequently used by end-users, jobs scheduled multiple times in a day, etc.
+A component that is frequently used by end-users like jobs scheduled multiple times in a day, etc.

 Example: Login and Logout.